Return to our central privacy information

 Wherever these transfers take place, the University will have an appropriate contract in place and there are strict rules regarding the confidentiality and security of your information in place to safeguard it.

 We will keep this privacy notice under regular review and we will place any updates on this web page.
-This privacy notice was last updated on 4 June 2018.

 Individual Research Project Privacy Notices

 Where possible, the University distributes privacy notices relating to research projects to participants at the time of joining the project in electronic form or in physical form.
-Many areas of the University have dedicated webspace where they can display privacy notices for specific research project.
+Many areas of the University have dedicated webspace where they can display privacy notices for specific research projects.
 Where this is not possible, they may be found below.

 Television and Academic Achievement: Evidence from the Digital Television Transition in the UK